 Are you tired of watching your credit card debt grow?
 Maxing out your credit lines?
 Or just, paying back too many bills?

 Credit cards are not only useful, but they are also a basic necessity in today’s marketplace.
 If you want to order items online, rent a car, or take a vacation you will need a credit card.
 However, many households run up big credit card debt due to financial hardships or poor financial management.

 There are many different types of debt including credit card debt.
 Of course, you don’t have to build up credit card debt, but many consumers do utilize their line of credit.

 In fact, according to the New York Federal Reserve's Regional Household Credit and Debt Snapshot, credit card debt was the most popular type of credit.

-Nationally, for the fourth quarter 2015, only 26% of consumers had mortgages, whereas almost 54% of consumers had credit card debt.
+Nationally, for the Fourth Quarter of 2016, only 26% of consumers had mortgages, whereas almost 54% of consumers had credit card debt.

 The NY Fed also estimated the average credit card debt, for those consumers that had credit card debt was $5,700.